 - Vending services

-The supplier diversity database is used to identify qualified small businesses and minority-, women-, LGBT-, veteran- and service disabled veteran-owned businesses that meet our procurement needs.
-Inclusion in the database does not guarantee that you will receive a contract from United.
+Our business diversity database is used to identify qualified small businesses and diverse-owned businesses that meet our procurement needs.
+Inclusion in our database does not guarantee that you will receive a contract from United.

 Please prepare the documentation below before you proceed to the register.
 You will not be able to continue without this information.